Vaccines are medicines that help to protect you and your family from infectious diseases.

 Effectiveness means the vaccine works.
 A vaccine that works is one that stops the disease from infecting you or that prevents severe disease.

 To be approved for use, all vaccines must work, but they might work better in some groups of people than others.
 For example, vaccines tend to be less effective in older people.

 Safety means that a vaccine doesn’t harm people in unexpected and serious ways.

 A vaccine can be safe and still have side effects.
-Many vaccines have common side effects like fever, or pain and redness where the vaccine is injected.
+Many vaccines have common side effects like fever or pain and skin discolouration where the vaccine is injected.
 Serious side effects from vaccines are extremely rare.